danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## 1.1.
 Environmental sensing

-For environmental modelling or urban planning, networks of remote sensor nodes are deployed to collect data.
+For environmental modelling or urban planning, networks of remote sensor nodes can be deployed to collect data.
 These nodes can be distributed as standalone devices or fit to infrastructure.
 This requires a node to:

   - Include sensors for air composition, temperature, light quality, water